 This theorem, often attributed to Pósa, is implicit in [P], and is presented in [L1].
 It was used in [P] to show that random graphs with $O(n \log n)$ edges have a Hamilton cycle.
-In a different direction, it was used in [AC] to derandomize a result of Beck [B] on size Ramsey numbers (see below.)
+In a different direction, it was used in [AC] to derandomize a result of Beck [Be] on size Ramsey numbers (see below.)

 Let us now elaborate on a comparison of Theorem 1 and Theorem 4.
 Using inequalities (\) and elementary calculations one can obtain a version of Theorem 1 from Theorem 4.
-The proof of Theorem 1 and Theorem 4 is elementary (see below and [L1]) and do not contain an nontrivial upper bound in (\).
+The proof of Theorem 1 (as well as of Theorem 4) is elementary (see below and [L1]) and doesp not contain an nontrivial upper bound in (\).
 It may seem that Theorem 4 is stronger, due to condition that "large" expansion must hold for only "small" sets, compared to the mixing time which is bounded by one over edge expansion of all sets.
 In fact, this is an unimportant distinction.
 Indeed, in the proof of Theorem 1 we only need the mixing time to be at least the hitting time of complements to such "small" sets.
-A generalization of (\) to such sets is known and implicit in [KL].
+A generalization of (\) to such sets is known and is implicit in [LK].
 The proof is nontrivial and we omit the details.